Definition of a classic TV campaign and sponsorship campaign

 A TV campaign describes a TV advertiser going on television thanks to one or several TV spots, in which it presents its products or services.
 The duration of a TV spot can vary and can be more or less short, even though 15 seconds seems to have become the standard duration of a TV commercial in the UK.

-With a sponsoring campaign operation, the sponsor is associated to a TV program and can therefore benefit from the aura of the TV show, that are often themselves powerful brands.
+With a sponsoring campaign, the sponsor is associated to a TV program and can therefore benefit from the aura of the TV show, which are often themselves powerful brands.
 TV sponsorship can either be a simple on-air association to a program or a long-term partnership with product placement and licensing.

 In both cases, a TV tracking solution allows TV advertisers to monitor the impact of their campaign on digital channels (website, apps, calls…) and maximise their ROI.